Empirical Equilibrium: Results

-Because regular QRFs are interior, monotone, and continuous, each regular QRE is an interior payoff monotone distribution for $\Gamma$.
+Because regular QRFs are interior, monotone, and continuous, each regular QRE of $\Gamma(u)$ is an interior payoff monotone distribution for $\Gamma(u)$.
 The converse also holds.
-That is, the regular QRE model can be seen as a basis for interior payoff monotone behavior.
+That is, regular QRE can be seen as a basis for interior payoff monotone behavior.\footnote{In a paper that circulated simultaneously with the first version of our paper, \citet{Goeree-et-al-2018} study the empirical restrictions imposed by a ranking based form of payoff monotonicity that is satisfied by each Nash equilibrium.
+Thus, this analysis does not produce a refinement of Nash equilibrium, which is our fundamental contribution.
+At a technical level, our results overlap with theirs only in that they prove a result equivalent to Lemma~\ref{Lm:Mon=rQRE}.
+They do not address the approximation of Nash equilibria by means of increasingly sophisticated regular QRE, nor by means of a finite dimensional form of regular QRE.}

-\begin{lemma} \rm Let $\sigma$ be an interior payoff monotone distribution for $\Gamma$.
-Then there is a regular QRF, $p$, for which $\sigma$ is a QRE for $\Gamma$ with respect to $p$. \end{lemma}
+\begin{lemma} \rm Let $\sigma$ be an interior payoff monotone distribution for $\Gamma(u)$.
+Then there is a regular QRF, $p$, for which $\sigma$ is a QRE for $\Gamma(u)$ with respect to $p$. \end{lemma}

-Even though QRFs are not observable, they allow us to articulate the idea of agents' sophistication.
-If agents behavior is close to a Nash equilibrium we can only say that these agents' choices are close to best responses, not that these agents are almost best responders.
-Thus, it is interesting to identify the conditions under which we can also say that a sequence of behavior that converges to a Nash equilibrium can be associated with agents who in the limit are utility maximizers.
+Theorem~\ref{Thm:EE=APP-interior} and Lemma~\ref{Lm:Mon=rQRE} together imply that empirical equilibrium can be equivalently defined by proximity to the empirical content of the regular QRE theory.
+This has two significant consequences.
+First, we are able to connect the empirical equilibrium refinement with the empirical content of a model that is a staple of the analysis of experimental data.
+Second, it opens the possibility that we provide a foundation of empirical equilibrium in terms of approximation by behavior associated with agents who are best responders in the limit.
+To make this precise we first need to identify the conditions under which this is so for a sequence of QRFs.